 June 23 – July 18, 2026.
 Exhibit of recent work at Pictor Gallery, 547 W. 27th Street, NYC.

 The visual counterpoints to the dramatic figuration in the sky are the mountain peaks, furrowed hills, and rugged coastal rocks.
-It is small wonder that many of the Māori myths feature the sea, clouds and mountains as lovers, siblings, and rivals in passionate origin stories of the landscapes that form this incredible country.
+It is small wonder that many of the Māori myths feature the sea, clouds and mountains as living lovers, siblings, and rivals in passionate origin stories of the landscapes that form this incredible country.